 Summary of the needs:

 - Accessing localhost:1337 must display index.html.
 Nginx is, by default, listening on the port 80: we need to bind the port 1337 of the host to the port 80 of the container.

 - It would be awesome to be able to change the content of index.html without having to restart the container: we need a "volume" linking the project "folder" of our host to the root folder used by nginx inside the container "/usr/share/nginx/html".
-This kind of details is written on the nginx page of the docker hub: carefully read it.
+This kind of detail is written on the nginx page of the docker hub: read it carefully.

 docker run -p 1337:80 -v ~/project:/usr/share/nginx/html my_nginx_image # -p : port redirection # -v : creation of a volume.
 You must use absolute paths.